*** Festival Category | Moana Whārahi - Films from the Pacific ***

-Today it is estimated there are nearly 2 million people dancing hula in Japan – a figure greater than the entire population of Hawaiʻi, where this native art was born.
+Today it is estimated there are nearly two million people dancing hula in Japan – a figure greater than the entire population of Hawaiʻi, where this native art was born.
 This phenomenal growth has created a multi-million dollar industry based on culture as commodity.

 But what motivates Japanese students and teachers to dance hula?
 How is it translated into a foreign culture?
 How do Native Hawaiians participate in this cross-cultural exchange?
 What about issues of cultural appropriation?

 The way that this ancient art form is practiced in the modern world is significant, as there are relationships between music, language, and culture to be considered.
 These ultimately express the heart of hula: storytelling.